 It was a Wednesday evening just like any other.
-I’d just hit “send” on the last email of the day and was preparing to relinquish my claim to the most sought-after coffee shop table when something peculiar happened.
+I’d just hit “send” on the last email of the day and was preparing to relinquish my claim over the most sought-after coffee shop table when something peculiar happened.

 I looked behind me.
 Who was there?